Spur

 A spur is a metal tool designed to be worn in pairs on the heels of riding boots for the purpose of directing a horse or other animal to move forward or laterally while riding.
 It is usually used to refine the riding aids (commands) and to back up the natural aids (the leg, seat, hands, and voice).
 The spur is used in many equestrian disciplines.
-Most equestrian organizations have rules in about spur design and use and penalties for using spurs in any manner that constitutes animal abuse.
+Most equestrian organizations have rules covering spur design and use, as well as penalties for using spurs in any manner that constitutes animal abuse.

 Etymology

 This very old word derives from Anglo-Saxon spura, spora, related to spornan, spurnan, to kick, spurn; cf. Medieval High German Sporn, modern German Sporn, Dutch spoor.
 The generalized sense of "anything that urges on, stimulus" is recorded in English from circa 1390.

 Design

 The parts of a spur include: